-In summary, the Planning Commission has reviewed and confirmed the Advisory Committee's recommendations for non-conformities, rezoning, R4C minimum lot size/width and density.
-The Planning Commission recommends small changes to setback and parking requirements for the R4C district.
-Finally, four substantive changes to the AC recommendations are proposed and summarized below:
+In summary, the ORC reviewed and confirmed the AC's recommendations for non-conformities, rezoning, R4C minimum lot size/width and density.
+The ORC recommended small changes to setbacks and required parking.
+The main changes proposed by the ORC are summarized below: